Principal, Seftcorp Law

 Grant acts for a wide range of large and smaller corporations and public institutions across a wide range of industries.
 He has a particular focus in:

-For over four years Grant has been the sole Australian ‘commercial law’ member of IR Global, one of the fastest growing professional service firm networks in the world.
-Members provide legal, accountancy and financial advice to companies and individuals across 150 jurisdictions.
-Grant is on the international steering committee for its ‘Commercial Law’ and 'Asia-Pacific' groups.
-He previously served on its ‘Deal Makers’ steering committee for two years.
+For over six years Grant has been the sole Australian ‘commercial law’ member of IR Global, one of the largest professional service firm networks in the world.
+Members provide legal, accountancy and financial advice to companies and individuals across 155 jurisdictions.
+Grant previously served on the international steering committees for its ‘Deal Makers’, ‘Commercial Law’ and 'Asia-Pacific' groups.
 Regular attendance at IR Global conferences held throughout the world has equipped Grant with important international contacts and contemporary knowledge on international legal and other issues.
 See Grant's IR Global profile at https://irglobal.com/advisor/grant-sefton

 For many years Grant has been active in industry and community bodies in Newcastle and the Hunter Valley.
-He is a founding director of Hunter Founders Forum, which is dedicated to facilitating investment opportunities in innovative enterprises.
+He is chair and a founding director of Hunter iF, which is a not-for-profit support incubator to encourage and facilitate investment, jobs and growth in the Hunter region.
+It does this by providing a hub for innovation in the Hunter through a comprehensive, connected and cohesive package of services, programs and opportunities.
 He is also a founding director of Hunter Angels, which invests in start-up and early stage innovative enterprises, and is an experienced ‘angel’ investor.

-He has also been a long standing and active member of HunterNet, a highly successful network of over 200 companies involved in national and international infrastructure and asset management, energy and resources, defence and advanced manufacturing supply chains.
+Grant was also a long standing and active member of HunterNet, a network of over 200 companies involved in national and international infrastructure and asset management, energy and resources, defence and advanced manufacturing supply chains.
 Through its membership, HunterNet represents over 70,000 employees.
-Grant is a member of the ‘Business Value Group’ committee within HunterNet, whose aim is to facilitate discussion and exchange of information between HunterNet members on the important issues affecting growth and prosperity within business.

 Grant was previously the Chairman and a long-standing director of Hunter Export Centre, a not-for-profit network of exporters, Government instrumentalities and international service providers based in the Hunter Valley, Australia.
 He was also a past President and committee member of Newcastle Business Club.

-Grant is a current committee member of Adamstown Rosebud Tennis Club.
+Grant was until December 2018 a committee member of Adamstown Rosebud Tennis Club.